-Pickled Poached Salmon Recipe
+Pickled Poached Salmon

 This flaky moist salmon is topped with a delightful homemade tartar sauce and chopped sweet peppers.
 "This entree goes well with rice pilaf, seasoned rice or scalloped potatoes," says Fred Richard Day of St. George, Utah (with wife Joyce, above).
 "Add a colorful vegetable, a green salad, rolls and dessert, and you have a gourmet meal for two."